Alex Poznikoff

-Alexandra "Alex" Poznikoff (born May 16, 1997) is a Canadian ice hockey player, currently affiliated with the Professional Women's Hockey Players Association (PWHPA).
+Alexandra Poznikoff (born May 16, 1997) is a Canadian professional ice hockey player for the Montreal Victoire of the Professional Women's Hockey League (PWHL).

 Playing career

 Poznikoff played on boy's youth hockey teams until her mid-teens.
 She was named MVP of the 2014 Esso Cup, after scoring 10 points in 7 games and winning a silver medal.

-She would go on to play for the Alberta Pandas of the University of Alberta, where she would score 125 points in 125 games.
+She played for the Alberta Pandas of the University of Alberta, where she scored 125 points in 125 games.
 She was named USports Player of the Year in 2019, the first Alberta Pandas player to win the award in a decade.
-She suffered a broken leg halfway through her final season, as she was leading the conference in scoring.
+She suffered a broken leg halfway through her final season, when she was leading the conference in scoring.
 She was able to return in time for the national playoffs, before they were cancelled by the COVID-19 pandemic.

 After graduating, she joined the PWHPA for the 2020–21 season.

 International

-Poznikoff represented Canada at the 2017 Winter Universiade, scoring three points in five games as the country won a silver medal.
+Poznikoff represented Canada at the 2017 Winter Universiade, scoring three points in five games helping the Canadians to win the silver medals.

 Career statistics

+Personal life

+Poznikoff is a member of the LGBTQ community and became engaged to long-term partner Janelle Froehler, former fellow Alberta Pandas player, in October 2024.